 The Company determined the Supply Agreement has stand-alone value under the scope of ASC 606 and should not be combined with the Akebia License Agreement.
-Given that the Supply Agreement can be terminated at any time without cause with 30 days notice, the Company deemed the Supply Agreement to be a month-to-month contract.
+Given that the Supply Agreement can be terminated at any time without cause with 30 days' notice, the Company deemed the Supply Agreement to be a month-to-month contract.
 The manufacturing of the Initial Supply by the Company represents a single performance obligation and consideration related to the manufacturing costs will be recognized over time as costs are incurred.
-The Company recorded approximately \$0.3 million and approximately \$0.3 million, respectively, for the years ended December 31, 2022 and 2021, as revenue from the Supply Agreement.
+The Company recorded a de minimis amount and approximately \$0.3 million, respectively, for the years ended December 31, 2023 and 2022, as revenue from the Supply Agreement.

-14. Grant Revenue
+16. Grant Revenue

 In August 2021, the Company was approved to receive funding from the PTC Grant for the Phase 2 study of CNS sGC stimulation in AD with vascular features.
-The granting period is July 1, 2021, to December 31, 2022, and the Company will receive an award of up to \$2 million.
+The granting period is July 1, 2021, to December 31, 2022, and the Company received an award of \$2.0 million.
 The Company determined that this transaction is non-reciprocal as there is not considered to be a commensurate value exchanged with the Alzheimer's Association as the funding provider.
 Where commensurate value is not exchanged for goods and services provided, a recipient assesses whether the grant is conditional or unconditional.
 The Company considered all conditions and barriers associated with this grant and determined the grant is conditional and revenue will be recognized upon achieving certain milestones and incurring internal costs specifically covered by this grant.
 Under ASC 958-605, revenues will be recognized as the Company incurs expenses related to the PTC Grant.

-The Company incurred approximately \$1.3 million and approximately \$0.6 million of allowable expenses and recognized a corresponding amount of grant revenue for the years ended December 31, 2022 and 2021.
+The Company incurred approximately \$0.1 million and approximately \$0.6 million of allowable expenses and recognized a corresponding amount of grant revenue for the years ended December 31, 2023 and 2022.

-15. Subsequent Events
+17. Subsequent Events